linnarsson-lab/punchcards/README.md

 The parent analysis entry describes the `luigi.WrapperTask` that generates the input files for the current StudyProcess analysis. *StudyProcess* will make use of the .loom output files and the .aa.tab autoannotation files to filter cells.
 Filtering is specified in the exclude/include/timepoints entries.

 `type` is the parent analysis name as defined in cytograph.
-This is required to be a luigi wrapper task (i.e. inherits from luigi.WrapperTask) and its use needs to be enabled in cytograph.
+This is required to be a `luigi.WrapperTask` and its use needs to be enabled in cytograph.

 `kwargs` are the keyword arguments used to call the parent-analysis.
 If it not required the parent should be `kwargs: {}`

 In the current version it is also assumed that the `luigi.WrapperTask.requires()` method returns an iterator of tuples `type: Iterator[Tuple[luigi.Task, luigi.Task, ...]]`.
 Where the order of the tasks is:

-* first a ClusterLayout-like taks (or any taks outputing a .loom with the `Age`, `Class_*` and `Clusters` column attribute
+* first a *ClusterLayout*-like task (or any task outputing a .loom file with the `Age`, `Class_*` and `Clusters` column attribute
 * second  AutoAnnotate-like tasks (or any task outputing a .aa.tab file)
 * others... the order does not matter